 Provided training and awareness across front line staff within Department for Work and Pensions, Border Force and ACAS in order to raise awareness of modern slavery and labour exploitation providing guidance in relation to signposting to relevant services.
-6 investigations with EAS

-Undertook six joint cases with EAS and 169 with NMW.
+Undertook six joint cases with EAS and 16 with NMW.
 Some of those cases also involved other agencies including the Police.